Menu

 I acknowledge the Traditional Custodians of this area and their connection to Country, and pay my respects to their Elders past and present.

-I had almost no expectation of Nuga Nuga National Park but this off-the-beaten-path spot surprised me with a cracking sunset and sunrise, a gazillion birds, and kangaroos lapping up water straight from the lake.
+I had almost no expectation of Nuga Nuga National Park but this off-the-beaten-path spot surprised us with a cracking sunset and sunrise, a gazillion birds, and kangaroos lapping up water straight from the lake.

 Auburn River National Park is pretty tiny as far as national parks go but Nuga Nuga National Park is even smaller.
-It’s essentially a (seasonal) lake with a few camping spots but that was all we needed for a relaxing stopover on our way to Carnarvon Gorge.

 Sunset over Lake Nuga Nuga